btcpayserver/btcpayserver-doc/LedgerWallet.md

 ## Ledger Nano S Wallet Setup

-This guide assumes, you have a Nano Swallet set up.
+This guide assumes, you have a Nano S wallet set up.
 To configure the Nano S, please see the [quick setup guide on manufacturer's website](https://www.ledger.com/start/).

 ### Requirements